Mr-H/iDAAS/docs/index.md

   Digital in healthcare, along with several other factors, is causing the entire way healthcare data to not only be re-imagined but re-evaluated.
 This is forcing various changes including new and more modern integration standards.
 * Why would you do this?
-Its time to help lead and drive change.
+It's time to help lead and drive change.

 Has anyone run the risk and put their code and all their work out there for the masses to leverage in this manner?
 The upstream open source projects our core to our culture is all about open source and an open-source mindset.
 Because of this we decided to follow those practices for everything for this effort.
 We also have and will continue to publish onto Git Hub through our organization.
 # Partnering to Delivery Industry Enablement